In Their Final Meeting, Xi Tells Biden China Is ‘Ready to Work’ With Trump Administration

 Biden told Xi that “he has worked hard to responsibly manage the competition” with China for the past four years to prevent it from spiraling into conflict, Sullivan said.

-Both leaders are committed to responsibly managing this relationship during the critical transition period, he added.
+Both leaders are committed to responsibly managing this relationship during the critical transition period, he said.

 The two leaders also spoke about “areas of friction,” Sullivan said, citing China’s support for Russia’s defense industrial base, military activity around Taiwan, unfair trade policies, and increasing aggression in the South China Sea.

-During the meeting, Biden expressed “grave concern” about North Korea’s involvement, said Sullivan.
+During the meeting, Biden expressed “grave concern” about North Korea’s involvement, Sullivan said.

 Trump’s Return

-President-elect Donald Trump’s impending return to the White House also loomed large over Biden-Xi meeting.
+President-elect Donald Trump’s impending return to the White House loomed large over the Biden–Xi meeting.

-Trump has repeatedly signaled he will employ tariffs of up to 60 percent on Chinese products arriving in the United States.
+Trump has repeatedly signaled he will employ tariffs of up to 60 percent on made-in-China products arriving in the United States.

 Beijing sanctioned Rubio twice in 2020 and banned him from entering China.

-Sullivan declined to comment about Beijing’s reaction to Trump’s tariff plan.
+Sullivan declined to comment on Beijing’s reaction to Trump’s tariff plan.

 Sullivan defended U.S. tariffs on Chinese goods, stating that many countries have taken measures to address China’s overcapacity problem in critical sectors.